danielfrees/mlpremier/README.md

 Agents and providing analysis for FPL managers.
-We additionally perform transfer learning exper- iments on soccer news data collected from The Guardian, for the same task of predicting upcom- ing player score, but do not identify a strong predictive signal in natural language news texts, achieving worse performance compared to both the CNN and baseline models.
+We additionally perform transfer learning exper- iments on soccer news data collected from The Guardian, for the same task of predicting upcoming player score, but do not identify a strong predictive signal in natural language news texts, achieving worse performance compared to both the CNN and baseline models.
 Overall, our CNN-